 American Express Aeroplan Reserve Card insurance

-If you’re still reading my American Express Aeroplan Reserve Card Review, you’ll want to know about the insurance.
+If you’re still reading my American Express Aeroplan Reserve Card Review, you’ll want to know about the insurance coverage.
 The included insurance is good, but the catch is, you need to charge the full amount of your travel expenses to your card to get full coverage.
 If you’re booking a flight with points, then the taxes and fees must be charged to your card.
 Note that you get travel medical no matter what, but you need to charge your travel expenses to your card if you want the expanded insurance.
 You also get buyer’s assurance and purchase protection plans.

 - Travel medical – $5,000,000 for 15 days if you’re under 65